 - The Americas (20%): United States, Brazil, Argentina, Canada, and Mexico

 - Asia (68%): China, Vietnam, Korea, Indonesia and India

 - EMEA (12%): Germany, Turkey, Italy, Spain and South Africa

 Our influence in terms of social and environmental compliance is linked to the strength of our partnerships, and is often proportional to the scale and stability of the orders placed with our suppliers.

-- Indirect sourcing model: The other part of our product volume, which is a minor portion, is sourced by agents or is made under licence.
+- Indirect sourcing model: The remaining minor part of our product volume is sourced by agents or is made under licence.
 Agents place orders with their preferred suppliers.
 Licensees may either place orders directly with their suppliers or use agents as intermediaries.
 Our indirect supply chain complements our direct sourcing by meeting specific requirements that cannot be serviced through Global Operations.

 Our suppliers fall into five broad categories: